Olly Martins

-Oliver James Martins (born 17 December 1969 in Cambridge) is a British politician.
+Oliver James Martins (born 17 December 1969) is a British politician.
 He served as the Labour and Co-operative Bedfordshire Police and Crime Commissioner from 2012 to 2016.

 Career

-Martins spent eight years working for Victim Support in the Toxteth area of Liverpool, first as a volunteer while at University and then as a service co-ordinator.
+Born in Cambridge, Martins spent eight years working for Victim Support in the Toxteth area of Liverpool, first as a volunteer while at University and then as a service co-ordinator.

 Before being elected as Police and Crime Commissioner for Bedfordshire, Martins worked for the Labour Party MP, Maria Eagle.

 Police and Crime Commissioner for Bedfordshire

 Martins was the first person to hold the Bedfordshire post and was elected on 15 November 2012.
 He took the Oath of office live on air at a local BBC radio station.
 On taking office, he pledged that his office and staff would be less expensive than the old police authority.
 He did not claim business miles for any road journeys he undertook as part of his role.

 He opposed plans to outsource police services to G4S.
 On 29 January 2013 it was announced that the G4S plan involving three police force, Bedfordshire, Cambridgeshire and Hertfordshire had been scrapped.
 Martins reversed the planned axing of half the PCSOs in Bedfordshire.

 Martins has called for persistent offenders to be fitted with GPS tags on a compulsory basis so they can be tracked in real time.

 In May 2013, Martins appointed Colette Paul as the new Chief Constable of Bedfordshire.
 Paul was previously Deputy Chief Constable of South Wales Police.
 She has said about the Commissioner, "Olly Martins is committed to improving policing, as am I, so we have a good working relationship already."
 Paul announced her early retirement in June 2015 and said, "I consider Bedfordshire fortunate to have the PCC, Olly Martins, who is committed to ensuring the best possible future for the force."

 On 26 August, Martins appointed the Deputy Chief Constable, Jon Boutcher, as the new Chief Constable.
 Martins aimed to double the number of Special Constables in the Bedfordshire Police force.
 The roll-out of Body Worn Video (BWV) cameras for officers and PCSOs started in June 2013.
 Public panels scrutinise the stop and search paperwork and video footage from police officers.